Advising Frequently Asked Questions

 (Note: If another course will meet the requirements and will be offered before you graduate, then you do not meet the criteria.)

 If you qualify under either of the circumstances above, the instructor will inform the office coordinator and she will process the permit for you to register for the class.

 You should get a drop slip from the class instructor and take it to the Registrar’s Office.
 In the event that your instructor is not available, you may get a drop slip from the department head or the office coordinator.

 The last day to withdraw from a course and receive a grade of “W” is approximately two-thirds of the way through the semester or summer session.
 The exact date of the “W” deadline can be found on the ASU website.
 After the “W” deadline, students cannot drop courses.
 The “W” does not affect grade point average.

 What do I need to do if I’m a senior and plan to graduate at the end of the next semester?

 - When you register for classes, be sure to indicate that you are planning to graduate.

 - If you register by computer, complete the Graduation Application Form online.
-If you register by phone, go to the College of Arts and Sciences Office (CARR 146) and complete a Graduation Application Form.
+If you register by phone, go to the Archer College of Health and Human Services and complete a Graduation Application Form.